Easter in Italy

 The Holy Week starts the day after Palm Sunday and ends on Easter day.

 Holy Thursday celebrates Jesus’ last supper with the Apostles.
-As a symbolic reenactment of Christ’s actions, a priests, and even the Pope e, wash the feet of twelve people.
+As a significant reenactment of Christ’s actions, a priests, and even the Pope e, wash the feet of twelve people.

 This year, Pope Francis washed the feet of twelve inmates and a baby in a local prison.